smartdevicelink/sdl_core_ci/README.md

 For each feature before merging to develop should be created a list of jobs similar to develop to check that feature will not introduce a regression.
 There is a special job on CI [Feature job create](https://opensdl-jenkins.prjdmz.luxoft.com/view/Jenkins_Utils/job/Jenkins_Utils_Create_Jobs_for_Feature/) that will create a list of jobs and a separate view for the feature.
 When feature is delivered and no checks for it is needed appropriate jobs on CI can be deleted with [Feature job delete](https://opensdl-jenkins.prjdmz.luxoft.com/view/Jenkins_Utils/job/Jenkins_Utils_Delete_Jobs_for_Feature/)
-In case feature check should be canceled immediately there is [Feature job cancel](https://opensdl-jenkins.prjdmz.luxoft.com/view/Jenkins_Utils/job/Jenkins_Utils_Cancel_Jobs_for_Feature/) that allows to stop all running jobs (e.g. builds, atf test runs) relative to feature.
+In case feature check should be canceled immediately there is [Feature job cancel](https://opensdl-jenkins.prjdmz.luxoft.com/view/Jenkins_Utils/job/Jenkins_Utils_Cancel_Jobs_for_Feature/) that allows to stop all running jobs (e.g. builds, ATF test runs) relative to feature.

 Required input values for feature job:
  - Feature name (will be used for view title)